 It is true that red wine contains some antioxidants that can help reduce blood pressure, simply because red wine is made from red grapes.
 There is no evidence that drinking red wine directly reduces your blood pressure, whereas there is lots of evidence directly linking alcohol consumption with increased blood pressure.

-My stress is not serious enough to get help with
+My stress is not serious enough to get help

 Stress symptoms can move quickly from acute to chronic if they are not managed.
 Stress hormones will affect how well a person functions in everyday life.
 They are shown to effect multiple physiological systems (the immune system, the cardiovascular system, the endocrine system, the gastrointestinal system).
 No stress symptom is too small to ask for help with.